Skip to content

 Overview

 This tool generates an Azure sentinel lab with optional Windows 10 Endpoints forwarding logs to the Sentinel Log Analytics workspace.
 Optionally configure a Domain Controller with Domain Join.
-Windows 10 Azure VMs automatically install and configure the legacy Microsoft Monitoring Agent (MMA) or Operations Management Suite (OMS) and send logs to the Log Analytics workspace.
-The endpoints will install Sysmon by default.
-Note that some manual configuration steps are required for final logging configuration.
+Windows 10 and Domain Controller machines will automatically install and configure the latest Azure Monitor Agent (AMA) and ship Sysmon and Windows event logs to the Log Analytics Workspace.
+The endpoints and DC will install Sysmon by default.
+The default terraform configuration included will also add a diagnostic setting that sends Entra ID Sign In, Audit, Enriched O365 Audit logs, and Graph Audit logs to the Log Analytics Workspace that is created.

 Important Note